 On May 28, Foreign Policy at Brookings hosted Speaker of the House of Commons John Bercow for a discussion of Parliament’s role in politics and policy at a pivotal time for one of the United States’ closest allies.
 The past year has seen a series of extraordinary developments in British politics, with the House of Commons at the center of it all.
 Following repeated parliamentary defeats for the government’s Brexit agreement with the European Union, the country’s scheduled departure from the EU has been delayed until October 31 and elections for the European Parliament will be held on May 23.

-Brookings President John R. Allen will introduce Speaker Bercow.
-Following the speaker’s remarks, Thomas Wright, director of Brookings’s Center on the United States and Europe, will moderate a conversation with Bercow and Amanda Sloat, Robert Bosch Senior Fellow at the Center on the United States and Europe.
-Questions from the audience will follow the discussion.
+Brookings President John R. Allen introduced Speaker Bercow.
+Following the speaker’s remarks, Thomas Wright, director of Brookings’s Center on the United States and Europe, moderated a conversation with Bercow and Amanda Sloat, Robert Bosch Senior Fellow at the Center on the United States and Europe.
+Questions from the audience followed the discussion.

 This event is part of the Brookings – Robert Bosch Foundation Transatlantic Initiative, which aims to build up and expand resilient networks and trans-Atlantic activities to analyze and work on issues concerning trans-Atlantic relations and social cohesion in Europe and the United States.